adamluckydo/ontology/4_Ontology/Ontology.md

 - I don't really get it
 - I get it, but it's all bullshit
-- I believe it, but I hate it
+- I get it, but I hate it
 - Why would you waste so much time on this, you poor soul
 - I simply could not give a single rat's ass about any of this, but I'm still reading because I like you